5 November, 2024

 The temperature relief valve protects your water heater from problems if the temperature or pressure inside your tank gets too high.
 It is basically the unit’s failsafe switch.

-If you notice that it seems damaged, or are worried that it’s not working properly, a professional can check it out.
+If you notice that it seems damaged, or are worried that it’s not working properly, a professional adept at water heater repair can check it out.

 The valve should be tested at least once a year to avoid water heater repair issues, especially if your home’s water heater is less than five years old.